Stefan Dečanski: Exile and return

 In 1314, Dečanski quarreled with his father, who sent him to Constantinople to be blinded.
 Dečanski was never totally blinded and was likely not blinded at all.
 In Constantinople, Dečanski was at the court of Andronikos II Palaiologos, indicating good relations between the states.
-Dečanski wrote a letter to Danilo, Bishop of Hum, asking him to intervene with his father.
-Danilo wrote to Archbishop Nicodemus of Serbia, who spoke with Milutin and persuaded him to recall his son.
+Dečanski wrote a letter to Danilo, who was Bishop of Hum, asking him to intervene with his father.
+Danilo wrote to Serbian Archbishop Nikodim, who spoke with Milutin and persuaded him to recall his son.
 In 1320, Dečanski was permitted to return to Serbia and was given the appanage of Budimlje, while his half-brother Stefan Konstantin, held Zeta.

 Reign

 Milutin became ill and died on 29 October 1321, leaving no formal instruction regarding his inheritance.
 Konstantin was crowned King in Zeta, but civil war broke out immediately as both Dečanski and his cousin, Stefan Vladislav II, claimed the throne.
 Dečanski revealed that his eyesight was still intact, claiming a miracle, and the populace rallied behind him believing the restoration of his sight to be a sign from God.
-On 6 January 1322, the archbishop of Serbia, Nicodemus, crowned Dečanski king and his son, Stefan Dušan, the young king.
+On 6 January 1322, the archbishop of Serbia, Nicodemus, crowned Dečanski King and his son, Stefan Dušan, the young king.
 Dečanski later granted Zeta to Dušan as a fief, indicating his intention for Dušan to be his heir.
 According to one account, Dečanski offered to split the realm with Konstantin, who refused.
 Dečanski then invaded Zeta, and Konstantin was defeated and killed.

 In the meantime, Vladislav II had been released from prison upon Milutin's death and recovered the throne of Syrmia, which his father had established in northern Serbia.
 Vladislav also claimed the throne of Serbia upon Milutin's death and mobilized local support from Rudnik, a former possession of Vladislav's father.
 Also supported by Hungarians, Bulgarians, and Bosnians, Vladislav consolidated control over Syrmia and prepared for battle with Dečanski.